EtherCAT Protocol

 EtherCAT is a master/slave protocol, which means that there is one master device (implemented completely in the software) and multiple slave devices (implemented in the hardware) connected to a network.
 Every cycle, the master device sends one standard Ethernet frame which encapsulates multiple EtherCAT datagrams.
 EtherCAT datagrams address a specific part of the EtherCAT process image (up to 4 GB in size), in which every slave device is assigned one or more addresses.
 This means that one Ethernet frame sent by a master device contains process data for every slave device in the network.
 Each slave device reads and writes data from the frame while the frame passes through the device, which is extremely useful for real-time communication.
 This also eliminates the need for higher level protocol stacks, such as TCP/IP and UDP/IP, because EtherCAT datagrams reach only as high as the second layer (data link) of the ISO/OSI reference model.

 Besides this cyclic process data communication, additional acyclic communication profiles have been established, including CanOPEN over EtherCAT (CoE), Ethernet over EtherCAT (EoE) and File Access over EtherCAT (FoE).
-It is important to note that Typhoon HIL EtherCAT slave and master devices currently do not support any acyclic communication profiles.
+It is important to note that the Typhoon HIL EtherCAT master does not support any acyclic communication profiles, while the EtherCAT slave supports only CoE-based acyclic communication with certain limitations.

 The EtherCAT slave device can be configured by the master device using an ESI configuration file, which is essentialy an XML document containing all the information needed for properly setting up a slave device for communication.
 EtherCAT Slave Configuration decribes the ESI file template designed for use with Typhoon HIL EtherCAT slave devices.